sebastid/GetAndCleanDataCourse/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-##Creating the tidy datafile
+##Creating the tidy data file

 ###Guide to create the tidy data file
 To use the run_analysis.R script one must do the following:
-1 - download the zip package from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+1. download the zip package from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-2 - unzip the file to a chosen working directory, i.e.: '~/Documents/Coursera/Getdata/GetAndCleanDataCourse'
+2. unzip the file to a chosen working directory, i.e.: '~/Documents/Coursera/Getdata/GetAndCleanDataCourse'
-3 - edit the setwd() command in the script to point to the correct working directory, i.e.:
+3. edit the setwd() command in the script to point to the correct working directory, i.e.: setwd("~/Documents/Coursera/Getdata/GetAndCleanDataCourse")
-    setwd("~/Documents/Coursera/Getdata/GetAndCleanDataCourse")
-4 - execute the script from R or RStudio and inspect the saved tidy data set file 'tiny_data.txt' (see README.md).
+4. execute the script from R or RStudio and inspect the saved tidy data set file 'tiny_data.txt' (see README.md).

 ###Cleaning of the data
 The run_analysis.R script implements the tasks to clean the raw dataset as follows: